Roman Catholic Diocese of Menevia: Details

 Founded in 1965, St Joseph's School was the first Catholic comprehensive school in Wales.

-The geographic remit consists of the City and County of Swansea, Neath and Port Talbot, and the traditional counties of Brecknockshire, Cardiganshire, Carmarthenshire, Pembrokeshire and Radnorshire - an area of 9310 km2 roughly.
+The geographic remit consisted of the City and County of Swansea, Neath and Port Talbot, and the traditional counties of Brecknockshire, Cardiganshire, Carmarthenshire, Pembrokeshire and Radnorshire - an area of 9310 km2 roughly.

-The cathedra is located at St Joseph's Cathedral, Swansea.
-Situated within the diocese is the Welsh National Shrine of Our Lady of Cardigan at Cardigan.
+The cathedra was located at St Joseph's Cathedral, Swansea.
+Situated within what was the diocese is the Welsh National Shrine of Our Lady of Cardigan at Cardigan.